Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Theoretical insights

 Next, we consider the effect of the scheduler in the presence of noise.
 When the integral terms in~\cref{eq:Ek,eq:gm-ngf-update_mw} are estimated via the Monte Carlo method, stochastic errors are introduced.
 We write the estimated integrals under errors as where $\LL_n$ defined in \cref{eq:LL-h} is a square root of $\Sigma_n$ satisfying $\Sigma_n=\LL_n\LL_n^T$.
-The terms ${\Omega}_n$ and $\widetilde{w}_n$ denote the stochastic errors in the covariance and mean updates at the $n$-th iteration arising from the Monte Carlo approximations.
+The terms ${\Omega}_n$ and $u_n$ denote the stochastic errors in the covariance and mean updates at the $n$-th iteration arising from the Monte Carlo approximations.
 Accordingly, the updates of the mean and covariance, in place of \cref{eq:Gaussian-matrix}, are given by

-In the stochastic setting, we primarily demonstrate that when Gaussian variational inference has reached a certain accuracy level, an appropriately decaying scheduler selection can guarantee the convergence. \begin{assumption} For all $n\geq 1$, we make the following assumptions: \begin{enumerate} \item $\sigma(\Sigma_n), \|v_n\|_2<C_0$, with some $C_0>1.$ \item The zero mean Monte Carlo approximation noise for the covariance and mean updates are $\Omega_n$ and $\widetilde{w}_n$, where $\Omega_n$ is a symmetric noise matrix. \end{enumerate} \end{assumption}
+In the stochastic setting, we primarily demonstrate that when Gaussian variational inference has reached a certain accuracy level, an appropriately decaying scheduler guarantees convergence. \begin{assumption} For all $n\geq 1$, we make the following assumptions: \begin{enumerate} \item $\lambda_{\rm max}(\Sigma_n), \|v_n\|_2<C_0$, with some $C_0>1.$ \item The zero mean Monte Carlo approximation noise for the covariance and mean updates are $\Omega_n$ and $u_n$, where $\Omega_n$ is a symmetric noise matrix. \end{enumerate} \end{assumption}